sparksp/phills.me.uk/content/project/crowdlab.md

 After the migration was complete, I designed and implemented new features from the API / Database point of view, and considered the wider reaching effects of features.

-I also managed the cloud servers for the staging and production environments, working toward automating as many processes as possible with Ansible.
+I also managed the cloud servers for the staging and production environments, working toward automating as many processes as possible with Ansible and Jenkins.